knowledgeboard/knowledgeboard.github.io/templates/blog.md

 First friday, first weekend incoming.
 The week went by super fast.
 Spent the day struggling with the website kinda, but got a lot of progress in.
 I would just hope to code it up all by myself.
 But first reactions were nice.
 Got the *views* going at the end so it now seems like I know what I'm doing.
+Found out that A. had the phd done in Oxford from what it looks like, just wow.

 Have seen the french mountains clearly for the first time!